eSprinkle/QuickAndroid/README.md

 Usage
 ===========
-1. Copy all the compiled sources in your android project root folder
+1. Unzip the QuickAndroid folder into your android project root folder
-2. Verify the Views in "ViewList.txt" and add few tags which are required for your project.
+2. Verify the Views in "ViewList.txt" file and add few tags which are required for your project.
 3. Specify eSprinkle tags as below in your xml file inside the comments as below:

 	"<?xml version="1.0" encoding="utf-8"?>"